Skip to content

 Decline Curve Analysis

 Decline curve analysis (DCA) for all three flowing phases can be performed within whitson+, both automatically and manually.
-User-friendly, "drag-and-drop" curve-fitting functionality is also provided.
+User-friendly, "drag-and-drop" curve-fitting functionality is also available.

 1. Input